Anushka644/Subspace_teardown/README.md

 # Subspace — what I found, and what I'd fix first

-*A product teardown by [Your name].
+*A product teardown by Anushka Tripathi.
 I used the app and the web app as a normal customer for a few days before writing any of this.
 Everything below is something I actually ran into.
 Screenshots sit alongside each point, and there's a small interactive model in `/models`.*

 ---